Colin McCahon: Muriwai paintings

 In the series Necessary Protection, McCahon represents the Muriwai coastline as a site of spiritual nourishment.

 Word paintings

 McCahon's large-format "word paintings" combine his religious and abstraction tendencies.
 His early religious paintings created a very literal connection between the events and locations of the Bible and his native soil.
-He started incorporating words into his paintings in the 1940s, a move often criticized by the public, but which he felt was necessary to directly communicate with the viewers of his art.
+He started incorporating words into his paintings in the 1940s, a move often criticised by the public, but which he felt was necessary to directly communicate with the viewers of his art.
 The Early Religious Paintings are testament to McCahon's 1939 aim to connect God and land for the sake of peace.